atharvaswami/CTFlearn-Writeups/Miscellaneous/Where Can My Robot Go?/README.md

 <p>Hint: What does disallow tell a robot?</p>

 <h4>Step-1:</h4>
 <p>A robots.txt file tells search engine crawlers which pages or files the crawler can or can't request from your site.
-So go to the url <a>https://ctflearn.com/robots.txt</a> to get some hint.</p>
+So go to the url <a href="https://ctflearn.com/robots.txt">https://ctflearn.com/robots.txt</a> to get some hint.</p>

 <h4>Step-2:</h4>
 <p>The output seen is:</p>